akoken/code-smell-analyzer/README.md

 # Code Smell Analyzer
-Code Smell Analyzer is project that finds code smells using Roslyn.
+Code Smell Analyzer is a project that finds code smells using Roslyn.